Solarplate Troubleshooting Guide

 Problem: When washing out, there was open biting

-Cause: The screen was not exposed long enough, or was not place emulsion side down
+Cause: The screen was not exposed long enough.

 Solution: Expose the screen longer